progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	new version one
 	(...)

-Aby uruchomić importer, przekaż wynik do `got fast-import` będą w katalogu z repozytorium Gita do którego chcesz zaimportować dane.
+Aby uruchomić importer, przekaż wynik do `git fast-import` będąc w katalogu z repozytorium Gita do którego chcesz zaimportować dane.
 Możesz stworzyć nowy katalog, następnie uruchomić `git init` w nim, a potem uruchomić skrypt:

 <!-- To run the importer, pipe this output through `git fast-import` while in the Git repository you want to import into.
 You can create a new directory and then run `git init` in it for a starting point, and then run your script: -->